 When it comes to workplaces, it is hard if not impossible to make everyone happy.
 We all have our own strongly held preferences on how and where we want to work.
 Many people prefer the seclusion of working in an enclosed area while others would rather be next to their co-workers in an unobstructed open area.
-Some would rather to have their desk uncluttered with little more than a laptop in front of them.
+Some would rather have their desk uncluttered with little more than a laptop in front of them.
 Others, and I fall into this squarely into this category, like to have an array of accessories including split keyboards, ergonomic mouses, standing desks, balance training boards and a wall of screens fit for NASA’s mission control.

 This makes the job of an office designer or facilities manager a difficult one.
-They are tasked with finding the “best” use of an office space for groups of people that have widely varying opinions about what is best.
+They are tasked with finding the “best” use of office space for groups of people that have widely varying opinions about what is best.
 Traditionally office layout decision makers would have their “go-to” layout and expect workers to adapt.
 This was how veteran facilities manager Will Martin used to design office spaces for his company Health Management Systems.
 “We, like many people in FM, were used to designing things to our standards and expecting everyone to adjust,” he told me.

 But his thinking soon changed when he started getting requests for standing desks.
-“We had a couple top executives that asked for standing desks.
+“We had a couple of top executives that asked for standing desks.
 We ended up spending $5-7k redoing the furniture so we could make that happen.
 We realized that we couldn’t pay this kind of money so we went out looking for a better solution.”
 His solution was to find office furniture that would be flexible so his workers wouldn’t have to be.
 He started doing his research and ended up finding what he wanted from the office furniture company Varidesk.
 One of their most popular items was a standing desk converter that would sit on top of a regular desk.
 This got Will thinking about how else they could break their mold for office design and create a truly flexible workspace.

 “A lot of what we do at Health Management System is crunch a lot of data.
 We need office space and also call centers.
 We have offices around the country we have a 2,500 square foot headquarters but we also have offices with five or ten people.
 We are always dealing with changes in the size of the business and the size of different departments.
 I have to think about how to build a space for not what we need today but what we will need a few years down the road,” Will said.
 This meant that he often didn’t have the liberty to build permanent walls for designated offices.